michael-fa/FarmBot/MyFreeFarmer/Docs/jsfuncs.md

 ### Display a global box

-:info: This displays a global box kind of as a info box, with title, text, check and close icon.
+:grey_question: This displays a global box kind of as a info box, with title, text, check and close icon.

 ```javascript
 globalBox((string)"title", (string)"content", (function)onClickYes(), (function)onClickCancel, (bool)no_cancel);